Calcrete Field Trip - Stokrose Gravel Pit

 Colorful boulders of amorphous silica (opal) derive from a pillow basalt-palagonite complex (Miocene age) quarried by floodwaters and incorporated into the Pleistocene deposit.
 Columbia River Basalt lavas flowing into a lake, river, and/or wet sediment chill quickly and commonly form pillow basalts and palagonite with pockets of opal and basaltic glass.
 Opal is amorphous silica.
 Palagonite is a loose, often friable rusty orange colored mixture of clay and weathered basaltic glass.
 Basalt pillows are round, nested blobs with glassy rinds with palagonite between the pillows.

-A chunk of palagonite in the boulder gravel.
+A liberated chunk of palagonite in the flood-deposited boulder gravel at the Stokrose Pit

 Boulders of fragmental, volcaniclastic sediment in flood gravel.

-A variation on the sandstone found among basalt boulders.
+A variation on the Miocene sandstone found among basalt boulders.

-Pods of clasts and similarly-sized voids (vugs?) surrounded by hard sandstone.
-Did the pods form during deposition, prior to overtopping by the lava flow?
+Pods of clasts and similarly-sized voids (large vesicles?) surrounded by hard sandstone.
+Did the pods form as lava flowed over top?

 Cobbly flood gravel grades upward into a silt-sand diamict, then into sandy silt as the flow energy decreased.
 West wall exposure.
 Bedforms are not well preserved in silt, which can be confusing.
 Silt transported by water can appear very much like silt transported by wind.
 One key to differentiating between the two is the presence/absence of "floating" clasts larger than sand size.
 Only water can move those.

 Cemented cicada burrows overprint sandy flood sediment that contains floating pebble- to cobble-sized clasts.
 East wall.

 Sandy sediment with pebbles later colonized by cicada.
 Cicada are not exclusive to loess; they'll take sand if they have to.